 Federal Direct Stafford Loan

 To receive a subsidized Stafford Loan, you must be able to demonstrate financial need.
 All students, regardless of need, are eligible for the unsubsidized Stafford Loan.
 Stafford Loans have a fixed interest rate of 4.29% for subsidized loans and 4.29% for unsubsidized loans.
-Repayment begins six months after the student graduates or drops below half-time enrollment.
-The standard repayment term is 10 years, although one can get access to alternate repayment terms (extended, graduated and income contingent repayment) by consolidating the loans.
+Repayment begins six months after you graduate or if you drop below half-time enrollment.
+The standard repayment term is 10 years; however, it is possible to get access to alternate repayment terms (extended, graduated and income contingent repayment) by consolidating the loans.

 Federal Perkins Loan

-- Amount: up to $4,000 based on financial need
+Up to $4,000 based on financial need

-- Eligibility: full or part-time students
+Full-time or part-time students

 Federal Parent Loan (PLUS)

-Eligibility for the PLUS loan depends on a modest credit check that determines whether the parent has an adverse credit history.
-If a parent is denied a Federal PLUS loan due to credit reasons, the parent may reapply with a credit-worthy co-borrower or appeal the denial with the Direct Loan Origination Center.
+A modest credit check is conducted to assess the parent's credit history.
+If a parent is denied a Federal PLUS loan due to adverse credit history, the parent may reapply with a credit-worthy co-borrower or appeal the denial with the Direct Loan Origination Center.

-- Eligibility: parents of full or part-time dependent students
+Parents of full-time or part-time dependent students

 SC Teachers Loan Program

-Freshmen must be in the top 40% of their class and have an SAT or ACT score equal to or greater than the SC average for their graduation year
+Freshmen must be in the top 40% of their class and have an SAT or ACT score equal to or greater than the South Carolina average for their graduation year

-Private Student Loans
+Private Education Loans

-Private Education Loans, also known as Alternative Education Loans, help bridge the gap between the actual cost of your education and the limited amount the government allows you to borrow in its programs.
+Private Education Loans, also known as Alternative Education Loans, help bridge the gap between the actual cost of your education and the amount the government allows you to borrow in its programs.